 2021-2022 Annual Specifications and Management Measures for Pacific Sardine

-This proposed rule is intended to conserve and manage the Pacific sardine stock off the U.S. West Coast.
+This rule is intended to conserve and manage the Pacific sardine stock off the U.S. West Coast.